stayingcozy/caddy-video-stream/README.md

 ### Caddyfile

 Use [nip.io](http://nip.io) for a quick https web address.
 Each handle can be written per user with each video stream address for each stream.
-* When a new user is added just edit the caddy file and update the instance.
+* When a new user is added just edit the caddy file and update the instance with:

 ```
 caddy reload